Home Majors International Studies

-International Studies Degree
+International Studies

 Students study global politics, international economics, cross-cultural dynamics, and transnational issues like migration, trade, climate change, and human rights.
 Graduates typically pursue careers in international business, diplomacy, NGOs, global consulting firms, intelligence agencies, and international development organizations.
 This major develops the global perspective increasingly demanded in a connected economy.

-What International Studies Graduates Do
+What International Studies graduates do

 Your understanding of global systems prepares you for distinct careers in analysis or academia.
 As a political scientist, you might spend your days tracking international developments, analyzing foreign policy, and writing detailed briefs for government agencies or private firms.
 Progression often means moving from a junior analyst role to a senior advisor shaping strategy.
 Alternatively, you could become a postsecondary teacher, where you’ll design syllabi, lead classroom debates on global issues, and mentor students, eventually moving from lecturer to a tenured professor with administrative duties.